makersacademy/bowling-challenge/third_try.md

    - Create new file FrameTen.js, which will handle the 10th Frame, then implement tests in FrameSpec.js by creating frameTen variable
    - first test to accept 2 rolls if not strike or spare

+ ------- everything broke now --------
+ - I decide to start counting the points

  7. if on 10th frame, should accept 3 rolls if strike
    -